Piraeus Bank reports higher Q1 losses on bad loan provisions

 ATHENS, May 25 (Reuters) - Piraeus Bank BOPr.AT, one of Greece's four largest lenders, on Tuesday reported a sharply higher loss in the first quarter compared to the same quarter of 2020 on the back of higher loan impairment provisions.

-The bank reported a net loss from continued operations of 404 million euros ($494.82 million) after a loss of 230 million in first quarter of 2020.
+The bank reported a net loss from continued operations of 404 million euros ($494.82 million) after a loss of 230 million in the first three months of 2020.

 Loan impairment provisions more than doubled quarter-on-quarter to 985 million euros in the January-to-March period from 447 million in the fourth quarter.